NAME

 Confirm user registration.
 CONFIRMATION is as returned from

 register below.
-This command can be used without logging in.
+This command logs the user in.
+The response

 cookie COOKIE